allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 * `timestep`: Time step for the Runge-Kutta integration, representing the granularity with which the induced charge is calculated.
 Default value is 0.01ns.
 * `integration_time`: Time within which charge carriers are propagated.
 After exceeding this time, no further propagation is performed for the respective carriers.
 Defaults to the LHC bunch crossing time of 25ns.
 * `induction_matrix`: Size of the pixel sub-matrix for which the induced charge is calculated, provided as number of pixels in x and y.
 The numbers have to be odd and default to `3, 3`.
 It should be noted that the time required for simulating a single event depends almost linearly on the number of pixels the induced charge is calculated for.
 Usually, a 3x3 grid (9 pixels) should suffice since the weighting potential at a distance of more than one pixel pitch normally is small enough to be neglected while time simulation time is almost tripled.
+* `ignore_magnetic_field`: The magnetic field, if present, is ignored for this module.
+Defaults to false.
 * `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
 Disabled by default.